frno7/psgplay/README.md

 As described in issues [#9](https://github.com/frno7/psgplay/issues/9) and [#10](https://github.com/frno7/psgplay/issues/10),
-DMA sound and LMC1992 for tone and volume control specific to [Atari STE](https://en.wikipedia.org/wiki/Atari_ST#STE_models) and related hardware are not yet fully emulated by PSG play.
+DMA sound and LMC1992 for tone control specific to [Atari STE](https://en.wikipedia.org/wiki/Atari_ST#STE_models) and related hardware are not yet fully emulated by PSG play.